Water's Importance and Symbolisms

 When it comes to life, nothing can survive without water.
 Every living animal, human, and plant needs it to live.
 As humans, our bodies are made up of water.
 In the tattoo world, it can be very symbolic.
 In this article, you will learn what symbols are associated with water and what they can represent.

-- It has always been one of the most important elements and building blocks of life to every human, plant, and animal.
+- It has always been one of the most important elements and building blocks of life for every human, plant, and animal.
 Without it, life is not possible.

-- Ancient cultures knew the importance early on.
+- Ancient cultures knew the importance of water early on.
 They knew that it was crucial to every living thing.
 They also believed that it had the ability to wash away evil and anything negative.
-No other culture may have shown this more then the ancient Celts.
+No other culture may have shown this more than the ancient Celts.